-I want to thank all of the many persons who have contributed their stories, genealogies, photographs, maps and copies of certificates to make this anthology possible.
-Stories and genealogies and records have been collected on Robert Cowan and his wife Eliza Guntson, William M. Cowan and his wife Margaret McMichael and later Della Carr, William James "Jim" Cowan and his wife Inga Akre, her parents John Akre and his wife Martha Særvold, my parents Walter Cowan and Esther Siems and the Christiansen family of Esther's adoptive mother Johanna Marie.
+I thank all of the many persons who have contributed their stories, genealogies, photographs, maps and copies of certificates to make this anthology possible.
+Stories and genealogies and records have been collected on Robert Cowan and his wife Eliza Gunston, William M. Cowan and his wife Margaret McMichael and later Della Carr, William James "Jim" Cowan and his wife Inga Akre, her parents John Akre and his wife Martha Særvold, my parents Walter Cowan and Esther Siems and the Christiansen family of Esther's adoptive mother Johanna Marie.
 These people and their families make up the ancestry and history of who we are today and of future generations.
-Blessed be God.